B1aZer/vim/README.md

    ds - delete surront
    on any text object
  - aa - around attr object (for html)
+ - v_o - o in visual mode goes to the other side of selection

  ```
  nmap <Leader>a= :Tabularize /=<CR>